Diseases & Conditions

 - Steroid injection.
 Injection of a corticosteroid along with a local anesthetic may also be helpful in relieving symptoms of hip bursitis.
 This is a simple and effective treatment that can be done in the doctor's office.
 It involves a single injection into the bursa.
 The injection may provide temporary (months) or permanent relief.
-If pain and inflammation return, another injection or two, given a few months apart, may be needed.
+If pain and inflammation return, another injection a few months after the initial injection may be helpful, but determining the cause of the bursitis is important to treat it definitively.
 It is important to limit the number of injections, as prolonged corticosteroid injections may damage the surrounding tissues.

 Both types of surgeries are done on an outpatient (same-day) basis, so an overnight stay in the hospital is not usually necessary.
 Early research shows arthroscopic removal of the bursa to be quite effective, but this is still being studied.

-Following surgery, a short rehabilitation period can be expected.
+After surgery, you can expect a short rehabilitation period.
+It is reasonable to be up and walking around the evening after surgery.
 Most patients find that using a cane or crutches for a couple of days is helpful.
-It is reasonable to be up and walking around the evening after surgery.
 The soreness from surgery usually goes away after a few days.